In the Fall of 2006, just a few weeks after getting married, my wife and I packed two suitcases each and headed to Mexico.

 Accountability and high-stakes standardized testing can certainly be exhausting, demotivating, and flat out awful.

-But as I hear the calls from an increasingly louder and louder movement of educators, parents, and politicians to cut back on testing, eliminate common standards, and roll back on accountability, I can’t help but fear we’re beginning to move backwards.
+But as I hear the calls from an increasingly louder and louder movement of educators, parents, and politicians to cut back on testing, eliminate common standards, and roll back on accountability, I can’t help but fear we’re beginning to move backward.

 It isn’t the tests or standards themselves that are evil.
 It is how they are implemented.
 If we perceive them as something happening “to” us and not as a tool we can use to better our teaching and our students’ learning, then of course we’ll continue to hate them.